tangjiji199645/LMM_DGE_Pipeline/README.md

 ## Setup GEMMA

 1. For Mac or Windows, Using docker to run GEMMA, https://github.com/genetics-statistics/GEMMA.
-After adding the GEMMA image into docker,

- Open terminal to run this following command to run GEMMA: <br>
+After adding the GEMMA image into docker, open terminal to run this following command to run GEMMA: <br>
  docker run -w /run -v ${local_path for your files}:/run ed5bf7499691 gemma <br>

 2. For Linux or HPC, download the binary format from https://github.com/genetics-statistics/GEMMA. <br>